andrewshandy/IDAO_2022/README.md

-# IDAO_2022
+## IDAO_2022
 data_preprocess.ipynb - preprocess the dataset

-prediction - load preprocessed dataset, train a model, and predict for a test
+prediction.ipynb - load preprocessed dataset, train a model, and predict for a test